-Event Permit: A non-exclusive authorization issued by USA Cycling to a member club or a Race Director to conduct a race event of a specified type at certain location(s) on specified date(s).
+EVENT PERMIT: A non-exclusive authorization issued by USA Cycling to a member club or a Race Director to conduct a race event of a specified type at certain location(s) on specified date(s).

-False Start: A rider moving forward or crossing the start line or gate before the start command is given.
+FALSE START: A rider moving forward or crossing the start line or gate before the start command is given.

-Gran Fondo: A road cycling event with participants of mixed ability, some or all of whom are engaged in competition against each other, riding together instead of in categorized fields.
+GRAN FONDO: A road cycling event with participants of mixed ability, some or all of whom are engaged in competition against each other, riding together instead of in categorized fields.
 Riders start together or in close proximity and are allowed to work together, no matter the category or ability.
 Participants may be timed over the entire course and/or specific portions, and event distance is self selected by the participant.
 Regulations focus on the successful and safe completion of the event by the individual athlete rather than the sporting aspects of the event.

-Guest Rider: A rider who is licensed with another club/team not entered in the event, who rides as a "guest" on the team for that specific event.
+GUEST RIDER: A rider who is licensed with another club/team not entered in the event, who rides as a "guest" on the team for that specific event.

-Gravity Events: Events that are gravity assisted, such as Downhill, Dual Slalom, Mountain Cross (4X), and Super D. The start line of Gravity Events is at a higher altitude than the finish line.
+GRAVITY EVENTS: Events that are gravity assisted, such as Downhill, Dual Slalom, Mountain Cross (4X), and Super D. The start line of Gravity Events is at a higher altitude than the finish line.

-Gravity Race: One of the following mountain bike race formats: Collegiate Slalom, dual slalom, dual, mountain cross, downhill and super-D.
+GRAVITY RACE: One of the following mountain bike race formats: Collegiate Slalom, dual slalom, dual, mountain cross, downhill and super-D.

-Handicap Race: is a track event in which the stronger riders are given either a greater distance to travel or a later start so as to equalize competition.
+HANDCYCLE: A 3-wheeled cycle used in para-cycling events utilizing standard bicycle drivetrain and bicycle crankarms with hand grips instead of pedals HANDICAP RACE: is a track event in which the stronger riders are given either a greater distance to travel or a later start so as to equalize competition.

-Hearing: Formal request for review by a hearing panel of a suspension or qualification to race.
+HEARING: Formal request for review by a hearing panel of a suspension or qualification to race.